msanatan/msanatan.github.io/blog/2019/thoughts-after-making-my-first-godot-game/index.md

 - godot
 ---

-[Godot](https://godotengine.org/) is a 2D and 3D game engine that has been on my radar for quite some time.
+<a href="https://godotengine.org" target="_blank" rel="nofollow noopener noreferrer">Godot</a> is a 2D and 3D game engine that has been on my radar for quite some time.
 Reviews for it are mostly positive, the scripting language is similar to Python (yay), and it's open source.

 The open source bit is pretty cool not just for philosophical reasons.
 It reduces your cost of development.
 For those living in countries with currencies weaker than USD, what may be a low monthly subscription or generous revenue cap still makes a sizeable dent in disposable income.